Outside Professional Work for Compensation (Form 1460)

 - What counts as “compensation”?

-- Compensation is defined very broadly in the UW policy and includes payments of any kind, equity interests (e.g., stock or options), and intellectual property.
+- Compensation is defined very broadly in the UW policy and includes payments of any kind, equity interests (e.g., stock or options), sponsored or reimbursed travel, and intellectual property.
 Under the policy, it is still considered compensation even if you waive or assign compensation or if the compensation is in kind.

 - What is the number of days I am allowed to engage in outside work?

-- You are allowed up to one day per week (seven calendar days) of the time you work for the UW.
-If you are at 100% FTE, then you are allowed a maximum of 52 days per year.
-If you are a nine-month employee, then you are allowed 39 days during your UW nine months.
-If you are a part-time employee, then you are allowed a prorated number of days (i.e., if you are at 50% FTE, you are allowed one-half of a day per week worked for UW).
+- You are eligible for up to one calendar day per week (seven calendar days) of the time you work for the UW.
+If you are a 100% FTE on a 12-month appointment you are eligible for a maximum of 52 days per year.
+If you are a 100% FTE on a 9-month appointment you are eligible for 39 days during your nine UW months and 65 days during summer months (104 days total).
+If you are part-time, then you have your non-UW time available and are additionally eligible for a prorated number of your UW days (i.e., if you are 50% FTE, you are eligible for up to one-half day of UW time per week in addition to your 50% non-UW time.).
 You may combine multiple partial days to make up full days requested.
 Travel to and from the activity counts.